 It is happily drawing in the fans over in New York, but it's high time London got a look in too.
 Producer Sonia Friedman hinted last year that the musical was due for a trip over here, and we're still waiting for more news...

-Baz Luhrmann's brilliant, effervescent, beautiful film has been adapted into a musical, due to open on Broadway in June this year.
-It originally opened in Boston last year headed up by Global Creatures – the producers behind this country's Strictly Ballroom.
-There's no news on its movements after New York (let it get settled in first!!) but we're hoping that come what may, it will be over here soon.
+Baz Luhrmann's brilliant, effervescent, beautiful film has been adapted into a musical, and opened to a kaleidoscope of great reviews earlier this year, with an awesome soundtrack to boot.
+There are hints about its movements after New York with an Australian production already confirmed for 2021, but we're hoping that come what may, it will be over here soon.